 The event offered opportunities for members of the 4DSTB family to engage in guided discussions, and practical exercises led by Performance Experts from Fort Carson Ready to Resilience program (R2).

-Program lectures address various forms of relationship dynamics and focus on improving relationships by developing spiritual fitness, active listening skills, by staying full engaged, and offering effective feedback, such as providing relevant insights on the topic of discussion.
+Program lectures addressed various forms of relationship dynamics and focused on improving relationships by developing spiritual fitness, active listening skills, by staying full engaged, and offering effective feedback, such as providing relevant insights on the topic of discussion.

 “Spiritual fitness is a vital element in the readiness of our Soldiers and families; anchoring,” said Ailstock.
 “The soul-providing strength, purpose, and resilience when the mission demands everything we have to give.”

-Fort Carson R2 Performance Experts Raegan Geldart and Kelsey McNulty-Kowal, led a family and team-building exercise practicum as part of the unit readiness training.
-The event featured impactful messages and small-group workshops focused on improving social-emotional skills, identify effective coping mechanisms, engaging in proactive communication, and building positive relationships through shared hardships.
+Fort Carson R2 Performance Experts Raegan Geldart and Kelsey McNulty-Kowal, led family team-building exercise practicum as part of the unit readiness training before their upcoming deployment.
+The event featured impactful messages and small-group workshops focused on improving social-emotional skills, strategies on how to build positive relationships through shared hardships, identify effective coping mechanisms, and engaging in proactive communication.

 “This event cultivated a safe space,” said Geldart.
 “For everyone to relax, communicate, and improve their interaction skills with others.”